-This can include: stereo and/or musical instruments in cases where behavior has disrupted community, alcohol in cases where resident is under 21, and other prohibited items (see the “Fire Safety” section in the Rules and Regulations).
+This can include: stereo and/or musical instruments for cases in which behavior has disrupted community, alcohol for cases in which resident is under 21, and other prohibited items (see the “Fire Safety” section in the Rules and Regulations).

-The resident may be charged for any damages, lost property, or unnecessary service costs caused by him/ her or his/ her guests to University Housing property, whether due to intent, accident, or neglect.
+The resident may be charged for any damages, lost property, or unnecessary service costs caused by them or their guests to University Housing property, whether due to intent, accident, or neglect.

 Lounges and other common areas (elevators, suite hallways, kitchenettes, public restrooms, storage areas, stairwells, etc.) are inventoried for damage prior to occupancy for the Fall Semester.
 Damage (e.g. furniture damage/loss, extensive housekeeping) to common areas may be billed to the resident housing accounts of the members of the house, floor, wing, tower, or residence hall equally unless the person(s) responsible can be identified.

-Example of other sanctions can also be required, and are determined by the relevant administrator (including but not limited to: the Community Review Board, Residence Life professional staff member, Associate Director, or Director).
-These include:
+Examples of other sanctions that may also be required (determined by the relevant administrator, including but not limited to: the Residential Review Board, Residence Life professional staff member, Associate Director, or Director):

 - Making signs or bulletin boards